klassiker/dwm-statusbar/README.md

 ## Install

+`git clone`, configure, `go install`.
+Done.

-Since we use colors, draw stuff and use two bars the patch `dwm-status2d-extrabar-6.2.diff` is required: https://dwm.suckless.org/patches/status2d/
+Since we use colors, draw stuff and use two bars this patch `dwm-status2d-extrabar-6.2.diff` is highly recommended: https://dwm.suckless.org/patches/status2d/

+If you don't want to use two separate bars use only one array of components in the inputs in `statusbar.go`.

+If you don't want drawings and colors use the `-nodraw` flag.

 ## Config